-Microsoft actually provides a number of tools to find out about your PC.
-One immediate benefit is you don’t have to download any software.
+Microsoft provides several tools to find out your hardware specs and OS info.
+One immediate benefit is that you don’t have to download software.
 These tools vary from the basics to ones that require a propeller hat.
-For many people, your PC’s About panel is sufficient.
+However, for many people, your PC’s About panel is enough.

-The resulting panel shows very high-level info on your PC in an easy format.
-The left sidebar also gives you shortcuts to some Control Panel options.
-Typically, this panel answers the common questions:
+The resulting panel shows high-level info on your PC in an accessible format.
+The left panel also gives you shortcuts to other settings.
+The right panel has more advanced settings, such as device specifications.
+Typically, this panel answers these common questions:

-Again, it doesn’t provide everything.
-For example, you can’t drill down to see details like driver version numbers.
-For that, you’d need to use another tool or Windows Device Manager.
+You can find the next layer using a program called msinfo32.exe.
+This is a built-in system information tool and provides more detail.
+However, it may not be the best choice.
+For example, you can’t drill down for details like driver version numbers.
+You’d be better off using Windows Device Manager.
 Still, let’s start with the built-in tools and add where needed.

-- Press your key + R key.
+- Press your Windows key + R key.
 This opens a Run dialog box.

 - In the Open text box, type msinfo32.